KinetekEnergy/blog/_posts/2023-11-27-Routing_and_Computing_IPYNB_2_.md

   - A) Data has more than one path to travel from one device to another.
   - B) If part of the netowrk fails, the network can still function by using other parts.
   - C) Data will only take one route from one device to another, no matter the number of routes available.
+    - **The whole point of a fault tolerant network is that you have several routes which data can take if one route doesn't work**
   - D) More devices creates more connections and makes the network stronger.

 2. What causes network redundancy?
   - A) Having more than one path between any two connected devices
+    - **Redundancy means that you need more than one path**
   - B) Having one path between any two connected devices
   - C) Having no path between any two connected devices
   - D) All networks are redundant

 <br>

-3. A computer has two duplicate processors that are able to run in parallel.
+1. A computer has two duplicate processors that are able to run in parallel.
 The table below shows the amount of time it takes each processor to execute each of the two processes.
 Neither process is dependent on the other.

   | Process  | Execution Time on Either Processor |
   | ----------- | ----------- |